Responsible Travel

 • We use bio-degradable low phosphate cleaning products.

-• We choose offices in central locations, so staff can easily use public transport, cycle, or walk to work.
+• We chose offices in central locations so that staff can easily use public transport, cycle or walk to work.

 • Travel quietly.
 Avoid making loud and excessive noise.
 Let nature’s sounds prevail.

-• Walk single-file in the centre of the path and stay on main trail even if it's wet.
+• Walk single file in the centre of the path and stay on the main trail even if it is wet.
 Never shortcut.

 • Look at and photograph, never pick or collect.

-• Never discard cigarette butts, gum or any litter.
+• Never discard cigarette butts, gum or any other litter.

 • Walk softly.
 Don't kick up dirt and stones or trample vegetation.

-• Respect any signs, regulations, policies and special concerns for the area you're visiting.
+• Respect any signs, regulations, policies and special concerns for the area that you are visiting.

 • Park appropriately – avoid blocking gateways, forest entrances or narrow roads.
 Remember that farm machinery, local residents and emergency services may need access at all times.

-• Respect landowners, land managers and their property - avoid damaging walls and fences, do not disturb farm animals.
+• Respect landowners, land managers and their property.
+Avoid damaging walls and fences and do not disturb farm animals.

 • Respect other visitors and protect the quality of their experience.